useblocks/sphinx-needs/docs/filter.rst

 Filtering needs
 ===============

-``Sphinx-needs`` supports the filtering of need and need_parts by using easy to use options or powerful filter string.
+**Sphinx-Needs** supports the filtering of need and need_parts by using easy to use options or powerful filter string.

 Available options are specific to the used directive, whereas the filter string is supported by all directives and roles, which provide filter capabilities.